metzgr/eoc/_posts/2020-08-23-implementing-the-evidence-act.md

 title: An Insider’s View on Implementing the Evidence Act
 layout: post
 date: August 23, 2020
-author: Jeffrey Hemmeter, Acting Deputy Associate Commissioner for the Office of Research, Demonstration, and Employment Support, Office of Retirement and Disability Policy, SSA
+author: Matt Soldner, EOC Officer
 excerpt: As the Evaluation Officer for the Department of Education (ED) and member of the Evaluation Officer Council, I have been privileged to help make the vision of the Evidence Act a reality.
-Along the way,... <a href="../2020-08-23-implementing-the-evidence-act/">Continue Reading</a>
+Along the way,... <a href="../2020-08-23-implementing-the-evidence-act/" aria-label="Implementing the Evidence Act">Continue Reading</a>
-tags: icep
+tags: evaluation-officer-council
-filters: icep
+filters: evaluation-officer-council
 permalink: /2020-08-23-implementing-the-evidence-act/
 image: EO-post.jpg
 img-alt: